senbox-org/s2tbx/README.md

 A toolbox for the MSI instrument on board of ESA's Sentinel-2 satellite.

 Use the following command to build BEAM modules:

 	mvn compile package install -U -DskipTests -Duser.language=eng

-To create a Install4j installer use the following command:
+To create a Install4j installer use the following commands:

     cd s2tbx-installer
 	mvn compile package assembly:assembly -U -DskipTests -Duser.language=eng